 Redmond, Wash. – On Wednesday, September 6, the King County Council announced that the Juanita High School Aquatics Center was one of 53 projects selected for a 2023 Parks Levy Grant.
 The Juanita High School Aquatics Renovation, Phase 2 project will receive $2 million from King County Parks.

 Redmond, Wash. – For the third consecutive year, the Lake Washington School District (LWSD) Board of Directors has been named a “Board of Distinction” by the Washington State School Directors’ Association (WSSDA).

 Redmond, Wash. –Lake Washington School District (LWSD) students continue to score well above the state average in all areas tested by the Smarter Balanced Assessments (SBA) and the Washington State Comprehensive Assessment of Science (WCAS).

 Adds flexibility in high school educational programming at new site in Sammamish

 Redmond, Wash. – Lake Washington School District (LWSD) has proposed repurposing levy funds from the 2022 Building Excellence Construction Levy.
-These funds would be used to rebuild and enlarge Rockwell Elementary School.
-They were originally planned to be used to build a new elementary school on the Redmond Elementary campus.
+These funds would be used to build a gymnasium at Site 59.